stasm/l20n-react-experiments/readme.txt

 The developer puts the information about the available languages and links to resources in <head>.
-As soon as it's ready, L20n starts the language negotiation process using this information and subsequently starts downloading the relevant resources in the user's most prefered language.
+As soon as it's ready, L20n starts the language negotiation process using this information and subsequently starts downloading the relevant resources in the user's most preferred language.
 Translations are only available via an async API.

 DOM nodes with localizable messages are marked up with data-l10n-id attributes.
-These attibutes are observed by L20n's mutation observer:
+These attributes are observed by L20n's mutation observer:
 each time a new node with the attribute is inserted or the attribute changes, L20n will retranslate the node in question.